Flipkart IPO 2026: Date, Valuation, Price - What Investors Should Know

 A simple sum-of-the-parts look at Flipkart:

-• Myntra (fashion vertical): profitable segment, comparable to Nykaa multiples
+- Myntra — profitable fashion vertical; comparable to Nykaa multiples

 At ₹2,90,000 - 3,10,000 Cr, the market is being asked to price in a recovery to profitability and continued market share leadership.
-That is achievable - but it requires execution over 3 - 5 years, not one.
+That is possible — but it requires execution over 3–5 years, not one.
+It is also worth noting that the December 2023 transaction is the last known data point for Flipkart's valuation — nearly two and a half years old.
+The final IPO pricing may look materially different once a fresh DRHP drops.

 Signals to Watch